RHFieldProductManagement/baremetal-ipi-lab/05-baremetal.md

 Great!
 All looks good with the baremetal nodes!

 Now that we have our baremetal hosts registered with the baremetal operator, we can explore how OpenShift knows which `Node` is which.
-Every computer within a Kubernetes environment is considered a `Node`, but with OpenShift 4.0+ the cluster is more aware of the underlying infrastructure, so it can make adjustments such as scaling the cluster, adding new nodes, and deleting them.
+Every computer within a Kubernetes environment is considered a `Node`, but with OpenShift 4.x the cluster is more aware of the underlying infrastructure, so it can make adjustments such as scaling the cluster, adding new nodes, and deleting them.
 OpenShift utilises the concept of `Machines` and `MachineSets` to help it understand the different types of underlying infrastructure, including public cloud platforms like AWS.
 A `Machine` is a fundamental unit that describes the host for a `Node`.

-When we registered our baremetal hosts we created corresponding `Machine` objects (see **CONSUMER**) that are linked to our `BareMetalHost` objects:
+When we registered our baremetal hosts we created corresponding `Machine` objects (see the **CONSUMER** label in the output) that are linked to our `BareMetalHost` objects:

 ~~~bash
 [lab-user@provision ~]$ oc get baremetalhosts -n openshift-machine-api -o=custom-columns=NAME:.metadata.name,CONSUMER:.spec.consumerRef.name